stsaikat/stsaikat/README.md

 # 👋 Hi, I'm Sunipun Saikat

-I'm an AI Engineer and software developer based in Dhaka, Bangladesh, with a strong foundation in mathematics and a passion for solving real-world problems through artificial intelligence.
+I'm an AI Engineer and software developer, with a strong foundation in mathematics and a passion for solving real-world problems through artificial intelligence.
 I bring hands-on experience in machine learning, computer vision, and generative AI—building systems used by **millions of users** globally.

 ---